 TITLE: RESTORATION FIELD CREW

 STATUS: The Field Crew will work on an intermittent, part-time basis subject to available work, tidal access and diverse weather conditions.
 Work is typically up to 40 hours in spring/summer and less during winter months.
-This is an entry level non-benefitted position with opportunities for advancement to a benefitted position based upon work performance.
+This is an entry level, non-benefitted position with opportunities for advancement to a benefitted position based upon work performance.

-PAY RANGE: $13.00-$15.00/hour NEW PAY RATE 4/7/21
+PAY RATE: $15.00/hour NEW PAY RATE 4/7/21

-depending on education and/or experience (NOTE: At 6-months depending upon the outcome of a work performance evaluation there will be a possibility of a raise plus additional benefits, including health insurance if you are fulltime).
+(NOTE: At 6-months depending upon the outcome of a work performance evaluation there will be a possibility of a raise plus additional benefits, including health insurance if you are fulltime)

-AVAILABLE: April 22, 2019
+AVAILABLE: ASAP

 APPLICATION PROCESS:

-Required Employment Applications and instructions for submitting your application materials are available at www.rcaa.org A resume with your application is highly recommended.
+Required Employment Applications and instructions for submitting your application materials are available at www.rcaa.org a resume with your application is highly recommended.

 PLEASE NOTE: Not all applicants will be selected for interviews.
 Only candidates selected for interviews will be contacted regarding their status.
 Late applications (if a deadline is listed), incomplete applications or resumes without applications will not be accepted.